n71154plus/mediocre-hass-media-player-cards/README.md

 # Mediocre Media Player Cards

-A collection of custom media player cards for Home Assistant that support speaker grouping and custom actions.
+A bunch of custom media player cards for Home Assistant that let you group speakers and do some custom actions.

-> **Note:** These cards were created primarily for personal use and are shared as-is.
-While they may be useful for others, they are not actively maintained as a public project, and support may be limited.
+> **Note:** These cards were made mainly for my own use and are shared as-is.
+They might be useful for you, but don't expect regular updates or support.

 ## Installation

-1. Download the latest release from the [releases page](https://github.com/antontanderup/mediocre-hass-media-player-cards/releases)
+1. Grab the latest release from the [releases page](https://github.com/antontanderup/mediocre-hass-media-player-cards/releases)
-2. Copy the JavaScript file to your `www/` directory in your Home Assistant configuration
+2. Copy the JavaScript file to your `www/` directory in your Home Assistant setup
-3. Add the resource to your Lovelace configuration:
+3. Add the resource to your Lovelace config:

 ```yaml
 resources: